KrishnakumarModi/Sarathi/README.md

 - Domain icon colours from `domains.json` (like `text-violet-500`) don't render, because Tailwind never sees those class names.
 Fix: safelist them in the Tailwind config.
 - `CardTitle` renders a `<div>` instead of a heading.
 Changing it to `<h3>` would improve accessibility but changes the markup.

+# Contributions:

+# Aryan Prajapti
+managed AI/ML and Testing IN project--

+# Krishna Kumar Modi
+managed backend-frontend and deployment--

+# Krishan Kumar
+mananged UI , frontend and other tasks--